Research Leads to Innovation in the Forest

 Research is playing a critical role in helping DMI develop new ways to manage the forest.
 As we gain new scientific knowledge and abilities, forest management is changing and adapting.

 Since 1992, DMI has steadily increased its commitment to improving the way we manage the forest.
 To make improvements, DMI is funding many research programs, either independently or in conjunction with other companies, universities, government and research organizations.
-Over the years, DMI has invested over $3 million on 42 different research projects.
+Over the the years, DMI has invested over $3 million on 42 different research projects.

 One example of the research work being done is the EMEND project (Ecological Management by Emulating Natural Disturbance).
 DMI and Canfor, Hines Creek are working with University of Alberta and Canadian Forest Service to explore how best to emulate and learn from forest fires.
 A team of more than 30 scientists are experimenting at the 1,000-hectare research site northwest of Peace River, Alberta.
+Click here for more information on the EMEND project.

 Ecological management represents a very different way of managing our forests.
 What we are trying to do is manage and harvest the forest by mimicking the way the forest works naturally.
 If we can do that, we will be able to preserve the biological diversity that exists in our forests while continuing to ensure this valuable natural resource.
 In the face of nature’s workings, DMI sees itself as a modest witness and willing student.